onnx/onnx/docs/Operators.md

 ### <a name="Tanh"></a><a name="tanh">**Tanh**</a>

   Calculates the hyperbolic tangent of the given input tensor element-wise.
-This operation can be done in an in-place fashion too, by providing the same input and output blobs.

 #### Inputs